Medborgaretest.

 Mirela Hadžić

-Aiming for the August exam
+Aiming for the August test

 I didn't know where to start, but medborgaretest.se gave me structure and confidence.
 Practicing every evening now.